Pharmaceutical Legislation and Role of the Pharmacy in the Health Protection

 - Rules interesting medical devices, in vitro diagnostic, biocides and sanitary

 The second part of the course covers:

-- contribution to the economic sustainability of the National Health Service, extra-drug sector;
+- the economic viability of the service

 M. MARCHETTI, P. MINGHETTI: "Legislazione Farmaceutica", Casa Editrice Ambrosiana, Ultima Ed.; VINCENZO TORTORELLA, ETTORE NOVELLINO, VINCENZO IADEVAIA “Tirocinio professionale in Farmacia-Guida all'esame di Stato.
 Volume 1°e 2°, Mercurio Editore; FARMACOPEA UFFICIALE ITALIANA XII ed., Istituto Poligrafico dello Stato; Farmacopea Europea.

 Lectures with the aid of computer tools for the projection of lessons.